alexirpan/alexirpan.github.io/_posts/2015-09-09-the-other-two-envelope-problem.markdown

 So overall, this is not a life hack.
 All we have is a surprising decision theory result, and that's fine too.

+(Thanks to the people who helped review earlier drafts.)